 - inability to taste or smell

-In people with acute COVID, symptoms usually start between 2 and 14 days after exposure and resolves within 2 weeks.
+In people with acute COVID, symptoms usually start between 2 and 14 days after exposure and resolve within 2 weeks.
 Some people have lingering symptoms, such as shortness of breath and fatigue for a longer period of time.

 In addition to pursed lip breathing, other breathing exercises may also help while recuperating from COVID-19.
 An